+Your first course contains a handbook and some videos which will explain your supervised internship in more detail.
 During your first course of the program there will be a list of activities made available to you through your Epic Player.
 You work on this list of items throughout the course of the program.
-You will not register for this course until the last course in your program and at that time will start compiling your data and documents you have worked on prior to this course and some additional tasks during the course to create the portfolio.
+You will not register for this course until the last course in your program and you will need to enroll in that course at the beginning of your last semester even though it doesn't officially start until the last course of the semester.
+This will allow you time to start compiling your data and documents you have worked on prior to the internship course and some additional tasks during the internship course to create the portfolio.